Momentum accelerates for India to open supermarket sector

 NEW DELHI The cabinet may decide by next week to allow chains such as the world's largest retailer Wal-Mart Stores Inc to operate in the country with a majority stake under strict local sourcing rules, a senior government source told Reuters.

-A draft cabinet note suggesting so-called multi-brand retail foreign firms could hold up to 51 percent ownership has already been reviewed, a senior government source said on Friday.
+A draft cabinet note suggesting so-called mult-brand retail foreign firms could hold up to 51 percent ownership has already been reviewed, a senior government source said on Friday.

 "We have already sent it to the cabinet for their approval," the source said, adding that a decision could come next week.